 - La Diosa Cellars – The eclectic atmosphere has a beautiful flow with the cultural decorations and bistro menu.

 - Llano Estacado Winery – Known as Texas' most award-winning winery.
 Most of the world-class grapes used by the winery are grown within a 100-mile radius of Lubbock.

 - McPherson Cellars Winery – Experience the welcoming beauty of the winery's tasting room, outdoor courtyard and spacious event center.

 - Pheasant Ridge Winery – A family-owned, self-contained winery and vineyard that has a long and dedicated tradition of producing fine, state-grown wines.

 - Depot Entertainment District - The Depot Entertainment District is the heartbeat of nightlife in downtown Lubbock.
 The Depot Entertainment District features live music, stage shows, sports and cigar bars, and upbeat restaurants and shops.
 There is also a thriving art scene with First Friday Art Trail and a growing community of artist with studios located in the Depot and Downtown area.

 Ranching and cowboy culture roots run deep in Lubbock – the city itself was named after Thomas S. Lubbock, a former Texas Ranger.
 A few ways for travelers to immerse themselves in this culture include:

-- Annual National Cowboy Symposium – Cowboy poets, musicians, storytellers, artists, chuck wagon cooks, cowboys and more celebrate the largest presentation in the U.S. of ranching and the western way of life every September.
+- Annual National Cowboy Symposium – Cowboy poets, musicians, storytellers, artists, chuck wagon cooks, cowboys and more celebrate the most extensive presentation in the U.S. of ranching and the western way of life every September.